TartuDen/PixelGrinder/README.md

 ## Key Features

-- **Browser-Based, Single Player**: Play directly in your web browser.
-No installation required.
+- **Browser-Based, Single Player**: Play directly in your web browser without installation.
-- **Flexible Builds**: Create a staff-wielding warrior or a dagger-throwing mage if you want.
+- **Flexible Builds**: Create a staff-wielding warrior or a dagger-throwing mage—your imagination is the limit.
 - **Boss Fights**: Each zone may feature stronger mobs or bosses that reward special loot or skill items.
-- **Exploration**: Hidden paths and secrets scattered across zones.
+- **Exploration**: Hidden paths and secrets scattered across each zone.

 ---

 ## Planned Features

 1. **Crafting System**
    - Future updates will introduce gathering and crafting, offering alternative ways to obtain gear beyond rare drops.
 2. **Questing & Storyline**
    - NPCs and quest lines for structured play and narrative depth.
 3. **Further Zones & Bosses**
    - Continuous expansion of the game world with new areas and tougher encounters.